Morris - Morris Minor

 The formation of BMC in 1952, the amalgamation of the Austin Motor Company and the Nuffield Organisation (which owned Morris), resulted in the Morris Minor getting altered considerably with the smaller Austin A Series overhead valve 803cc engine (which produced more power) in addition to a change of gearbox and rear axle.
 An Estate version called the Traveller was also introduced.
 Although now with a smaller 803cc engine, these were an improvement in performance over the earlier cars.
 For 1953 light commercial vehicles were also introduced in the form of a pickup and van models, which included the Post Office vans that were fitted with rubber wings. . .

-Tyre size for all models of Morris Minor (from 1948 to 1971) were originally 5.00x14 with the larger tyre size 5.20x14 initially as an option from 1960 after which this 5.20x14 tyre size became standard fitment for the Morris Minor from 1962.
-The radial equivalent of the 5.20x14 is the 145R14 size, and Blockley produces this 145R14 tyre with our Blockley tyre being the tallest tyre manufactured, which means it is as close to the original diameter compared to any other 145R14 tyres available.
-With correct period tread pattern these good speed rated high quality Blockley steel belted radial tyres are the best you can fit and are perfect for the Minors, whether your car is fitted with the original narrow rims, or the wider rims which were also available.
-See full details of this great quality and superb value 145R14 tyre below, and remember that if these are not the best tyres you've driven on we will refund:
+Tyre size for all models of Morris Minor (from 1948 to 1971) was originally 5.00x14 with the larger tyre size 5.20x14 following initially as an option from 1960 after which this 5.20x14 tyre size became standard fitment for the Morris Minor from 1962.
+The radial equivalent of the 5.20x14 is the 145R14 size, and Blockley produces this 145R14 tyre with our Blockley tyre being the tallest (i.e. largest diameter) tyre manufactured, which means it is as close to the original cross ply 5.20x14 diameter compared to any other 145R14 tyres available.
+With our correct period tread pattern these good speed rated high quality Blockley steel belted radial tyres are the best you can fit and are perfect for all the Minors, whether your car is fitted with the original narrow rims, or the wider rims which were also available.
+See full details of this great quality and superb value 145R14 tyre below, and remember that if these are not the best tyres you've ever driven on we will refund: